Working at the Alipur Fish Docks and Market – Bangladesh

 It’s where they eat, sleep, and pray.

-Bangladesh: Safety of fishermen in the Bay of Bengal
+Bangladesh: Safety of Fishermen in the Bay of Bengal

 Commercial marine fishing is considered one of the most hazardous occupations worldwide.